+THIS PARTICIPANT CALL DEADLINE HAS NOW PASSED.
 Youth ages 14-18 are invited to join us for our fourth annual Mural Camp for girls, young women, and non-binary/enby folks!
-Deadline to apply as a participant is June 4th, 2023!
+Deadline to apply as a participant has been extended to June 18th, 2023!

 Call for Participants: